Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

                       - Are there any impediments in your way?
     * Rationale:
     * Measurement:
-* Product Owner - advocate for client
+* Product Owner - advocate for
     * Definition:
     * Rationale:
     * Measurement: